Home / Rice, Grain, and Pasta Recipes / How To Make Kate’s Best Vegetable Biryani Recipe

 step two

 Caramelize the onions.
-Heat the ghee (or avocado oil if you’re keeping things vegan) in a large Dutch oven over medium-high heat.
-Add the sliced onion and season generously with salt.
-Cook, stirring frequently until the onions are golden and caramelized, about 15 minutes.
+Heat the ghee (or 3 tablespoons oil if you’re keeping things vegan) in a large Dutch oven over medium-high heat.
+Add the sliced onions and season generously with salt.
+Cook, stirring frequently until the onions are golden brown and caramelized, about 15 minutes.
+Lower to medium heat if onions start to burn.

 A red Dutch oven on a stove top with onions in it that are caramelizing with a wood spoon in the pot.